 Climb the Ecuador Volcanoes with International Mountain Guides

 Ecuador is simply a great country to visit.
 It has everything from 20,000' glaciated peaks to the Amazon Jungle, and we will experience both!
 Why more Americans don't spend time in Ecuador is beyond us.
 On our two-week trip, we will try to sample as much of this beautiful country as possible.
-Our two ascents will include Cayambe (18,990') and Antisana (18,714').
+Our two ascents will include Cayambe (18,990') and Cotopaxi (19,347').
 Chimborazo (20,561') is available as a 3-day extension for the interested and capable climber.

-IMG has been leading expeditions to Ecuador since the early 80's and the contacts and relationships in Ecuador make this program unique.
-The climbs themselves are only a piece of the total adventure experience with IMG in Ecuador.
+IMG has been leading expeditions to Ecuador since the early 80's and the contacts and relationships we've built over the years make this program unique.
+The climbs themselves are only a piece of the total adventure with IMG in Ecuador.

-Our acclimatization schedule is quite good.
-We hike Fuya Fuya and Imbabura prior to our Cayambe attempt.
-Additionally, we do a basic technique review on the slopes of Cayambe prior to the climb and spend two nights at the hut there prior to our climb.
+Our acclimatization schedule is interesting and includes two mountains.
+We hike Fuya Fuya (13,986') and Imbabura (15,190') prior to our Cayambe attempt.
+Additionally, we do a basic technique review on the slopes of Cayambe and spend two nights at the Oleas-Ruales-Berge Refuge prior to our climb.
 After our summit attempt we will drive to the jungle town of Papallacta, where we can soak in the hot springs for which this town is famous.

 You will see more of Ecuador than you ever imagined.
-Our goal is to make this trip so much more than just a mountaineering experience.
+Our goal is to make this trip so much more than just a mountaineering expedition.

 Required Skills and Physical Conditioning

 Prior knowledge of ice ax arrest, cramponing and rope team travel are REQUIRED.
 Everyone needs to be familiar with these climbing skills.
 Crevasse problems should be no more difficult than those encountered in climbing Mt.
 Rainier.
 The routes are very exciting and much more involved than those on the Mexican volcanoes.